-Kona coffee is worth it, as a coffee lover and coffee enthusiast, trying a variety of volcanic coffee’s is a must.
-If money is an issue, and you are unwilling to push the boat out on this one, think of it as a one off expense as there is no need or obligation to make it your regular coffee of choice and buy it monthly.
+Kona coffee is worth it.
+As a coffee lover and coffee enthusiast, trying a variety of volcanic coffees is a must.
+If money is an issue, and you are unwilling to push the boat out on this one, think of it as a one-off expense as there is no need or obligation to make it your regular coffee of choice and buy it monthly.

 100% Kona Coffee is one of the most expensive coffees that you will find and undoubtedly the most expensive on a per-region basis.

-On average, when making a cup of Kona coffee at home, will work out at US$1.25 to US$$2.00 per cup.
+On average, when making a cup of Kona coffee at home, will work out at US$1.25 to US$2.00 per cup.
 The retail price of a good quality Kona coffee per pound (454 grams) ranges from US$10 to US$70 at the current price for the very best quality.

 Coffee snobs often turn their noses up at and smirk at Kona coffee.
 For one reason or another, over the past decade, it has become less popular amongst coffee geeks.
-Probably for economic reasons or the fact it is very difficult to get a cup of Kona Coffee in a speciality gourmet coffee shop these days – again the reason being economics.
+Probably for economic reasons or the fact it is very difficult to get a cup of Kona Coffee in a specialty gourmet coffee shop these days – again the reason being economics.

 Why Is Kona Coffee So Expensive?